 Plan your itinerary based on the proximity of the attractions you want to see

 When visiting London it is very important to plan your itinerary very well because the city is huge and the distances between places of interest are very long.
-If you plan to see the British Museum, the Natural History Museum and enjoy a ride in the London eye in the same day, you might find yourself losing a lot of time commuting from one place to another.
+If you plan to see the British Museum, the Natural History Museum and enjoy a ride in the London Eye in the same day, you might find yourself losing a lot of time commuting from one place to another.

-A more realistic itinerary would be to start your visit at the Tower of London, walking down towards Westminster, visiting in between the Tower Bridge, Shakespeare’s Globe, Tate Modern, St Paul’s Church, Trafalgar Square, The National Gallery and Westminster Abbey, finishing with experiencing the sunset with bird’s eye views from the London Eye.
+A more realistic itinerary would be to start your visit at the Tower of London, walking down towards Westminster, visiting in between the Tower Bridge, Shakespeare’s Globe, Tate Modern, St Paul’s Church, Trafalgar Square, The National Gallery and Westminster Abbey, finishing with experiencing the sunset with a bird’s eye views from the London Eye.

 Avoid the rush hour